 Best time to visit: May or September/October

 Bordering both the north and south rims of the Grand Canyon, Kaibab National Forest encompasses 1.6 million acres of canyons, mountains, and prairies in Northern Arizona.
-The climate and topography vary depending on whether you chose to explore the northern or southern Kaibab districts.
+The climate and topography vary depending on whether you choose to explore the northern or southern Kaibab districts.

 Highlights of South Kaibab National Forest